themarcolab/Stardrive-Shield/README.md

 So I designed one: **STARDRIVE SHIELD**

 ## Description
-This is a project with the goal of creating a NUCLEO-64 compatible shield to be used as a flexible platform to develop and test ESC firmware.
+This is a project with the goal of creating a NUCLEO-64 compatible shield to be used as a flexible platform to develop and test ESC firmware, but also for educational purposes.
 To do so, I included as many features as possible.
 These features are not mandatory, but they can be implemented (or not) in the firmware (e.g. SPI, I2C, CAN, HALL) or configured through the hardware interface (e.g. overcurrent protection, 6 or 3 PWM).
-In this way, the **STARDRIVE SHIELD** grants flexibility to the developer and it is adapt to various needs.
+In this way, the STARDRIVE SHIELD grants flexibility to the developer and it is adapt to various needs.

 ## Features